rorywalsh/CsoundUnity/Documentation~/audio_output_path.md

 #### RootOutput (Unity 6+) ####

 Uses Unity 6's `RootOutputInstance` API to write Csound's output directly into the main hardware mix, bypassing the AudioMixer entirely.
-No `AudioSource` is required.
-This is the lowest-latency C# path.
+No `AudioSource` is required, and there are no mixer stages between Csound and the hardware.

+> **On latency:** RootOutput has the fewest stages between Csound and the output, which is a structural fact rather than a measured one — the three paths have not been compared with a loopback test.
+Treat any latency ranking between them as unverified.

 Use this path when:
 - You don't need the AudioMixer (no effects chain, no snapshots, no bus routing)
 - You don't need 3D spatialization
 - You want to avoid an `AudioSource` on the CsoundUnity GameObject
-- You want minimum latency from a C# audio path
+- You want the shortest path from Csound to the hardware

 See [RootOutput](root_output.md) for setup details and limitations.